 The County has elected to participate in the Montana Association of Counties Workers' Compensation Trust (the Trust).
 The Trust was organized to provide workers' compensation coverage to participating counties.
 The County pays annual premiums to the Trust for its workers' compensation coverage and for its portion of the debt service for the bonds sold by the Trust to provide aggregate excess coverage, provide resources for previously unfunded liabilities, and establish initial insurance reserves.
-The County remains contingently liable for its portion of these bonds.
 The Trust has obtained reinsurance through commercial companies for claims in excess of \$1,000,000 per occurrence.
-The Trust's governing body is comprised of nine county commissioners elected at the annual county commissioners convention.
+The Trust's governing body is comprised of nine county commissioners elected at the annual county commissioner's convention.
 The governing body has the authority to determine management and set operational policies.